nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure your computer has Java `11` or above installed.
-   * If you need to install Java, the [official website](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) provide download links for most computer systems.
+   * If you need to install Java, the [official website](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) provides download links for most computer systems.
    * You can verify your computer's Java installation with this [instruction](https://www.java.com/en/download/help/version_manual.html).

 2. Download the latest `loyaltylift.jar` from [here](https://github.com/AY2223S2-CS2103T-T09-3/tp/releases).